Afuzahmed/Development-of-a-Pick-and-Place-Mobile-System-Based-on-Colour-Detection/README.md

 For the hardware programming, Using pyCMDmessenger I have establish the interaction between arduino and python.

-Before running mail file, make sure your arduino boards are connected to the right ports.
+Before running main file, make sure your arduino boards are connected to the right ports.
 One can change the ports name in ard_py.py and Ard_pycmd.py file.

 HARDWARE REQUIRMENTS: